 Born and raised in Germany, Julia penned her first short story at the tender age of six.
 Her poetry has been printed in multiple publications and in 2015 was honored by the National Council of Teachers of English.

-While she’s an English and Public Relations major by day, by night she sings loudly and passionately in the shower, terrorizes her dog, and spends too much time thinking about font disparities.
+While she’s a junior English and Public Relations major by day, by night she sings loudly and passionately in the shower, terrorizes her dog, and spends too much time thinking about font disparities.
 Julia ultimately aspires to be a contemporary Hamlet and is currently working on cultivating and illustrating her own writing on her blog, as well as brainstorming ideas for her thesis.
 She has strong—very strong—feelings about Jonathan Safran Foer, Homer, Anne Carson, and musicals: specifically Les Misérables.

 Luis De La Cruz, Managing Editor